j0hnchavez/cleanmeat.news/index.md

 The plant-based meat industry has shown signs of strength in the midst of the coronavirus crisis.
 As pork prices rise and slaughterhouses are forced to shutter their doors, sales in plant based meat are more than double what they were at this point in time last year.

+Meat production in the US is falling rapidly: 32% of pork and 14% of beef production has been shut down in recent weeks.

 While the sub-headline claims "plant-based alternative sales jump 200 per cent in US," this statistic really shows the year-long trend in the rise in popularity of plant-based meat.
 Still, it goes to show the resilience of the novel meat alternative market.

 ## **[Why diseases thrive in wet markets](https://www.themorningbulletin.com.au/news/why-diseases-thrive-in-wet-markets/3998069/)**